charmed-kubernetes/kubernetes-docs/pages/k8s/high-availability.md

 ![multi-control plane worker image][img-multi-control-plane]

 While this will add more machines, it doesn't work as may be expected.
-What happens is that the workers will randomly pick a control plane to communicate with and always use that control plane unit.
-This means if that control plane fails in a way that doesn't remove it from **Juju**, those workers are simply unable to communicate with the control plane.
+What happens is that the workers will randomly pick a control plane unit to communicate with and always use that unit.
+This means if that control plane unit fails in a way that doesn't remove it from **Juju**, those workers are simply unable to communicate with the control plane.
 If workers arbitrarily pick the same control plane, they can also overload the control plane with traffic, making the additional units redundant.